 Although this is an aquatic ecosystem restoration project, there will be permanent and temporary impacts to the Maumelle River.
-However, the discharge of fill materials into the river will be limited to temporary impacts after the demolition of LWCs 1 and 2, has been completed.
-The Section 404(b)(1) analysis will describe all impacts associated with the Recommended Plan, complying with the CWA.
+However, the discharge of fill materials into the river will be limited to temporary impacts during the demolition of LWCs 1 and 2.
+These impacts will cease once removal of the crossings has been completed.